bthnsrts/cs-fundamentals-Coursera/README.md

-This repository contains the solutions of programming assignments that are given in the Accelerated Computer Science Fundamentals Specialization given by University of Illinois
+This repository contains the solutions of programming assignments which are required for the completion of the Accelerated Computer Science Fundamentals Specialization course given by University of Illinois in Coursera.